voxel51/fiftyone/docs/source/user_guide/using_views.rst

 -   Tagging or untagging patches (as opposed to their labels) will not affect the tags of the underlying |Sample|
--   Any new fields that you add to an object patches view will not be added to the source dataset
+-   Any edits that you make to sample-level fields of object patches views other than the field that defines the patches themselves will not be reflected on the source dataset

 .. note::